Mesembryanthemum cordifolium L.fil.

-Mesembryanthemum cordifolium (basionym), Litocarpus cordifolius, Ludolfia cordifolius, Tetracoilanthus cordifolius
+Mesembryanthemum cordifolium, Litocarpus cordifolius, Ludolfia cordifolius, Tetracoilanthus cordifolius

-Mesembryanthemum cordifolium, formerly known as Aptenia cordifolia, is a mat-forming perennial, growing in flat clumps from a woody base.
-The succulent stems are 4-angled or rounded and up to 24 inches (60 cm) long.
-The leaves are fleshy, flat, heart- to oval-shaped, bright green and up to 1.2 inches (3 cm) long.
-The flowers are bright pink to purplish, appear in the leaf axils and are open during the day.
-The fruits are capsules up to 0.4 inches (1 cm) long with brown tuberose seeds.
-Perhaps the most common plant seen under this name is actually Aptenia 'Red Apple', a hybrid with red flowers and bright green leaves, whose parents are A. cordifolia and Mesembryanthemum haeckelianum (formerly known as Platythyra haeckeliana or Aptenia haeckeliana).
+Mesembryanthemum cordifolium, formerly known as Aptenia cordifolia, is a mat-forming succulent with many branching stems from a woody base.
+The fleshy stems are 4-angled or rounded and up to 24 inches (60 cm) long.
+Leaves are fleshy, flat, heart- to oval-shaped, bright green, and up to 1.2 inches (3 cm) long.
+Flowers are bright pink to purplish, appear in the leaf axils, and are open during the day.
+Fruits are up to 0.4 inches (1 cm) long capsules with brown tuberose seeds.
+Perhaps the most common plant seen under this name is Aptenia 'Red Apple', a hybrid with red flowers and bright green leaves, whose parents are A. cordifolia and Mesembryanthemum haeckelianum (formerly known as Platythyra haeckeliana or Aptenia haeckeliana).

 USDA hardiness zones 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).